bloboby/bloboby.github.io/nerts.md

 # NERTS

 I am currently obsessed with NERTS.
-Here are some of my thoughts on NERTS strategy.

-## Standard terminology
+### Standard terminology

 - NERTS pile - the 13 cards that you need to get rid of in order to call NERTS
 - tableau - your personal hetero columns